-Attendance Matters, which has been supported by The Vancouver Sun Children’s Fund Adopt-a-School initiative since 2011, has resulted in a substantial drop in absenteeism rates among children from kindergarten to grade three, according to statistics collected by the Surrey school district.
+The benefits of the program include a substantial drop in absenteeism rates among children from kindergarten to Grade 3, according to statistics collected by the Surrey school district.